 If you are applying to the BM as a transfer student and wish to enter with upper-division status, you MUST come in sufficiently prepared with much of your preparation work (listed as 'preparation for the major' on the degree sheet) done at your previous college.
 As a guide, use the degree sheet for your prospective BM in (instrument).
 With the exception of the Music 3 series of courses, most (if not all) of the preparation for the major courses should be taken at your college.

-Prosepective Bachelor of Music students should take: a year of Music Theory, Musicianship and Piano to prepare for the placement tests at UCSB, one year of Music History (Mus10 equivalent), participate in BM degree appropriate ensembles and, in some cases, fulfill a language or two (e.g. Voice majors are required level 3 proficiency in Italian, and German or French).
+Prospective Bachelor of Music students should take: a year of Music Theory, Musicianship and Piano to prepare for the placement tests at UCSB, one year of Music History (Mus10 equivalent), participate in BM degree appropriate lessons and ensembles and, in some cases, fulfill a language or two (e.g. Voice majors are required level 3 proficiency in Italian, and German or French).

 General Education Preparation: All transfer students from California community colleges are strongly urged to complete the Intersegmental General Education Transfer Curriculum (IGETC).
 Transfer students who have any omissions in the IGETC program at the time of transfer must satisfy all requirements within the General Education program of the College of Letters and Science at UCSB.
 Please note that one of the separate University Regulations (not a College General Education Requirement) - the American History and Institutions Requirement - is not covered by the IGETC and also has to be met while at UCSB, if not fulfilled earlier.